About Katavi National Park

-Katavi National Park is a beautiful remote and undiscovered park.
+Katavi National Park is a beautifully remote and undiscovered park.
 It is one of the few places left in Africa today where you can step back in time.
 This park in Western Tanzania is truly wild with just a few camps and visitors.
-Enjoy an authentic safari with vast herds of buffaloes and lions, rivers full of crocodiles and hippos and bird-rich swamps.
+Enjoy an authentic safari with vast herds of buffaloes and lions, rivers full of crocodiles and hippos, and bird-rich swamps.

 This is the place to be if you are looking for an authentic safari experience in untamed pure wilderness.
 Due to its remoteness and high cost of flights, this national park has not as many visitors than most other parks in Tanzania.
 However, travelers who spend the time and money to get here are richly rewarded.
 Katavi is magical and the sightings are spectacular.

-The scenery in Katavi is incredible diverse.
-It’s habitat is mainly grassland savannah and miombo woodland.
-After the rains, the place transforms into lush swamps dotted with acacia, waterfalls and shallow lakes.
+The scenery in Katavi is incredibly diverse.
+Its habitat is mainly grassland savannah and miombo woodland.
+After the rains, the place transforms into lush swamps dotted with acacia, waterfalls, and shallow lakes.
 It has two lakes, Lake Katavi and Lake Chada.
-During the dry season these lakes are open plains with cracks and fills up only in the rainy season.
+During the dry season, these lakes are open plains with cracks and fill up only in the rainy season.

-Contact us how you can incorporate Katavi National Park into your itinerary.
+Contact us on how you can incorporate Katavi National Park into your itinerary.